Venezuela opposition leader arrives in Spain to claim asylum – DW – 09/08/2024

 Venezuela opposition leader arrives in Spain to claim asylumSeptember 8, 2024

-The US and many Latin American countries consider Gonzalez the true winner of Venezuela's July 28 presidential election, which incumbent Nicolas Maduro was declared by electoral officials to have won.
+The United States and many Latin American countries consider Gonzalez the true winner of Venezuela's July 28 presidential election, which incumbent Nicolas Maduro was declared by electoral officials to have won.

+A worsening political crisis forced Gonzalez into hiding and an arrest warrant was issued for the politician on charges including attempted seizure of office and incitement to sedition.

 What do we know about Gonzalez' arrival in Spain?